 “Should she have to marry the frog, even if she doesn’t want to?”
 I asked.

 I highly recommend asking your children similar questions after reading this story to them.
-You might be surprised how much they’ve absorbed.
+You might be surprised by what they’ve absorbed.
 It should come as no surprise; everything in the illustrations and text encourages empathy with the frog rather than with the too-beautiful-for-her-own-good princess.

 Take this image for instance.
 We have a frog alone, in the foreground.
 His hopes for happiness have just been dashed.
 Also, the young reader familiar with fairytales will know this is actually a prince.

 “Wait for me!
 Wait for me!” croaked the poor frog.
 “I can’t run as fast as you can!”

 This show of abject helplessness reminds me very much of an episode of The I.T.
 Crowd in which Roy elicits melodramatic empathy by pretending to need a wheelchair.